 - Oversized rigging and chainplates.
 In 2014, the nice chaps at Port Townsend Rigging whipped out the old chain plates and replaced them with a heavy duty version and did the same to the entire rig.
 Gives one a great deal of confidence.

 electric autopilot and they all work their magic.
-Yet only Monitor (and some Aries models.
-Hydrovanes too, but they are not servo type systems) have solved the ‘big wave problem’.
+Yet only Monitor (and some Aries models) have solved the ‘big wave problem’.
+(To be fair, Hydrovanes have solved this too, but they are not servo type systems).
 This is where a big wave slides under the boat and knocks the servo blade out of the water so it is no longer steering the boat.
-Our Cape Horn on Calypso (although a fantastic system in many ways) was vulnerable to that, as are all the others).
+The Cape Horn on Calypso (although a fantastic system in many ways) was vulnerable to that, as are all the others).
 Monitor’s stainless cage prevents that from happening – it weighs a bit more than others, but it is good to know that it will continue to steer in all conditions particularly as it would seem that (however unplanned) some solo sailing is likely to feature in my future.

-Having said all the above, we did not start the complicated process of selling a boat we knew (and immersing ourselves into the heavily mined arena of buying one we did not) for any of the above reasons.
-The motivation came principally from the desire to accommodate the many readers who contacted us asking if they could join the boat for a while and get a bit of a taste for the lifestyle.
-We did try it a few times with Calypso, but she was just too small.
-So we set out to look for a boat that was about the same size overall as Calypso but had an aft cabin and better interior volume, but did not sacrifice any sea-going ability to achieve it.
+Having said all the above, I did not start the complicated process of selling a boat I knew well (and immersing myself into the heavily mined arena of buying one I did not) for any of the above reasons.
+The motivation came principally from the desire to accommodate the many readers who contacted me asking if they could join the boat for a while and get a bit of a taste for the lifestyle.
+I did try it a few times with Calypso, but she was just too small.
+So I set out to look for a boat that was about the same size overall as Calypso but had an aft cabin and better interior volume, but did not sacrifice any sea-going ability to achieve it.
 A very tall order indeed!
 The Island Packet 38 turned out be a very good answer to this problem.
 Whilst less than a foot longer (LOA) than Calypso, she has excellent interior volume with two decent sized cabins and voluminous storage.
 In other words, all the advantages of a charter yoghurt pot but with top of the line build quality,

-With the help of three really funny Fijian guys, I have now removed every single scrap of varnish from the exterior of the boat and I will be replacing it with nothing.
-Teak loves salt air and sunshine and leaving it bare reduces the maintenance significantly in the tropics.
+With the help of three really funny Fijian guys, I have now removed every single scrap of varnish from the exterior of the boat and I will be replacing it with Semco – a non-varnish, non slip coating that is both pretty and virtually mainenance free.

 I have been slowing going through the boat stem to stern and fixing whatever I don’t like and cataloging the enormous amount of spares the previous owner was kind enough to leave me with (thanks Daryl!) but generally speaking I am absolutely amazed with the build quality and presence of mind that Island Packet put into these boats – almost every time I think “wouldn’t if be a good idea if…” Island Packet seem to have already done it.

-She is a delight to sail and surprisingly close-winded fro a long keeler.
+She is a delight to sail and surprisingly close-winded for a long-keeler.
 Johnny (friend visiting from Tonga) and I were amazed how smartly she tacked and at tight angles that were beyond anything I had hoped for (certainly much closer winded than Calypso).

 So my friends!
 In a few weeks I will be ready to sail and I look forward to meeting you all out here later in the year when I have (inevitably) bounced back a bit and am closer to my usual fluffy, fun-loving self!
 Despite upgrading the boat, I will still be running on a ‘not for profit’ basis so I expect a decent bottle of wine (or two bottles of cheap Londis plonk)!